kchousos/BSc-Thesis/chapters/02-background.md

 For the remainder of this thesis, the terms presented in @def-target will be used interchangeably.

 To effectively validate an implementation or library, developers are required to author a fuzzing harness that invokes the target library's API functions utilizing the fuzz-generated inputs.
 This harness serves as the principal interface for the fuzzer and is executed iteratively, each time with mutated input designed to maximize code coverage and uncover defects.
-To comply with LibFuzzer's interface requirements, a harness must conform to the following function signature:
+To comply with LibFuzzer's interface requirements, a harness must conform to the function signature shown in @lst-basic-example.
+A more illustrative example of such a harness is provided in @lst-fuzzing-example.

 ::: {#lst-basic-example fig-scap='Fuzzing harness format'}